eflautt/ga-data-science/lessons/lesson-14/readme.md

 id2word = dict(enumerate(cv.get_feature_names()))
 ```

-What we want our model to learn is:
+We want our model to learn:
-    - What columns are correlated (likely come from the same topic)
+    - Which columns are correlated (i.e. likely come from the same topic)?
         This is the _word distribution_
-    - What topics are in each document
+    - Which topics are in each document?
         This is the _topic distribution_

 ```python